eTutor-plus-plus/dke-dispatcher/README.md

 Contact kschuetz@dke.uni-linz.ac.at for further details.

 # 4. Integrating a module
-If you are planning on creating a module for the etutor++ system, the basic requirement is to implement the [Evaluator-interface](./src/main/java/at/jku/dke/etutor/core/evaluation/Evaluator.java).
+If you are planning on creating a module for the etutor++ system and integrating it into the dispatcher, the basic requirement is to implement the [Evaluator-interface](./src/main/java/at/jku/dke/etutor/core/evaluation/Evaluator.java).
 Then, you can let the [module-serivce](./src/main/java/at/jku/dke/etutor/grading/service/ModuleService.java) return an instance of the implemented evaluator, according to the task-type-parameter of a submission that is sent to this application for evaluation and grading.

 Further notes: